Telematics Intro: Use Tech to Track Your Workforce

 Telematics can show each vehicle’s fuel efficiency, and owners can use this data to pinpoint inefficient vehicles and drivers alike.
 Implement these strategies to phase out bad driving habits that result in fuel waste.
 With that, they can compare their numbers with industry benchmarks to get a sense of how their employees are performing.
 They can also compare the data with their peers and competitors.
 Small businesses interested in enhancing their efficiency and employing powerful strategies for growth should take a look at WHERK.

 WHERK is a brand-new home service software built for small businesses.
-Whether you run an HVAC firm, a plumbing company, or a landscaping business, WHERK has features and functionalities designed with the goal of helping teams just like yours to thrive.
+If you run an HVAC firm, a plumbing company, or a landscaping business, WHERK has features and functionalities designed to help your business.
+Our goal is helping teams just like yours to thrive.
 Visit the WHERK website to learn more.